Why can't A Drupal user edit a node they created?

 SELECT nid, uid, title, format FROM {node_revisions} WHERE format <> {default_filter_id} AND uid <> 1;

-Proposal for Drupal Core mod: At a minimum, node_access() function should create a watchdog entry when it rejects an update based on filter_access() returning FALSE.
+Proposal for Drupal Core mod: At a minimum, the caller of the node_access() function could create a watchdog entry when it disabled the 'edit' tab based on filter_access() returning FALSE.
 An example enhancement:

 // If the node is in a restricted format, disallow editing.